seontechnologies/seon-ios-sdk-public/README.md

 - #### Starting from v5 there is a change in SEON’s API Policy.
 From now on SEON might introduce new fields in the SDK with minor versions.
 We advise you to integrate in a way that addition of new fields is handled gracefully.

 - #### `device_hash` field is calculated differently, resulting in different values for a given device.
 This means these values are going to break between versions.
+- #### Minimum deployment target has been raised to iOS 11.0
+- #### SeonFingerprint class has been renamed to SEONFingerprint
+- #### fingerprintBase64With has been renamed to getFingerprintBase64 and changed to return the fingerprint asynchronously.
+Thread management is fully handled by the SDK internally and doesn’t require any extra effort from the integration side.
+- #### getFingerprintBase64’s completion handler now returns an NSError object which contains details about possible integration and runtime errors.
+For now the following errors are forwarded by the SDK:
+  - `SEONErrorInvalidSessionID`
+  - `SEONErrorFingerprintFailed`

 ### New features and improvements
   - Introducing screen capturing detection